Rayadhan III: Second reign (1801–1813)

 town, were forced to return to Bhuj.
 Shortly afterwards, at Bhuj, Askarn taking advantage of Hansraj's absence, on condition of a promise of the post of minister, set Rao Rayadhan free.
 But none of the districts would admit Askarn's authority or pay him revenue, and failing in another attack on Anjar he had again to fly to Bhuj.
 The people rose against him due to his extractions, and the Rao, hearing their complaints, ordered him to be seized and put to death.
 Askarn saved his life by taking shelter in Muhammad Pana's mosque and afterwards escaped with only two horsemen.
 Fateh Muhammad, after his victory over Askarn, continued to advance on Bhuj, and, finding the mercenaries friendly, he was at night secretly admitted into the town.
 His troops had scarcely entered when they were attacked by Rayadhan, who had always a strong dislike to Fateh Muhammad, and was now determined to dispute his possession of Bhuj.
 Rao Rayadhan was wounded in the fight.
 Fateh Muhammad again took over in 1804 and administered the state under Jamat until his death on 5 October 1813.

-When Fateh Muhammad died, Rayadhan again ruled for less than a month and he sickened of fever and died on 30 October.
-Though he wanted to be buried bu Muslim customs, his family cremated his body as Hindu customs.
+When Fateh Muhammad died, Rayadhan again ruled for less than a month and he sickened with fever and died on 30 October.
+Though he wanted to be buried by Muslim customs, his family cremated his body as Hindu customs.